Gergő Pintér, PhD

 Do not refer to a grouping of accounts as an

-unless it’s actually aList
+accountListunless it’s actually aList[3].

-, it does not depend on the
+better to use accounts, it does not depend on the

 collection name